How to improve your employees' wellbeing at work

 chart trending up

 If you want to implement a concrete employee wellbeing initiative, create a transparent raise and/or bonus programme in your company.
 Let employees know when you review salaries and what criteria you look at when considering giving them a raise.
-Providing employees with a clear path to more compensation (and responsibility) in the future will foster motivation and trust.
+Providing employees with a clear path to more compensation (and responsibility) will foster motivation and trust.

 Personal development with workplace wellbeing initiatives